jimvella/java-rpm-example/README.md

 * `/usr/share/myservice/*`    - files (i.e. the jar/s)
 * `/var/log/myservice/*`  - logs

-It's important to follow this standard as these are locations a system administrator will expect.
+It's important to follow this standard as these are the locations a system administrator will expect.
 Note that there is a layer of abstraction in the RPM specfile in the form of [autoconfig style macros](https://fedoraproject.org/wiki/Packaging:RPMMacros).

 ####Initialisation script